deadlyvipers/dojo_rules/introduction.md

-My name is Ryan, learning the arts of Git
+My favorite Code School path so far is Javascript, but I like all languages equally.